phongnguyenai/CenFormer/README.md

 4. To initiate the training process, execute the following command:

     ```bash
-    python train.py --pretrained <path to the pretrained model> --car <Only use CAR category for training> --batch-size <batch size> --model-name <name of the model> --epoch <Number of epochs> --num-pred <number of predicted points>
+    python train.py --pretrained pretrained/PCN/CenFormer/best.pt --car False --batch-size 8 --model-name CenFormer --epoch 401 --num-pred 16384
     ```
+--pretrained (str) path to the pretrained model.

+--car (bool) only use the CAR category for training.

+--batch-size (int) batch size.

+--model-name (str) name of the model.

+--epoch (int) number of epochs.

+--num-pred (int) number of the points in the final point cloud.

 ## References

 [1] https://github.com/chenzhik/AnchorFormer